-Never one for fireworks, I never really intended to watch the Pyromusical show in the Mall of Asia.
+Not one for fireworks, I never really intended to watch the Philippine International Pyromusical Competition at the Mall of Asia.
 It was pure chance that a visit to the mall coincided with the first day of this year’s fireworks competition.

 We bought a ticket at Seattle’s Best, Php400.00 per head, inclusive of a medium-sized coffee, a biscuit and potato chips.
 A bit expensive as the total for the said items would more or less fall at Php250.00, but we’ve got a good view of the sea for the upcoming razzle dazzle and I guess it’s worth it.